-The last and very important step in drum mixing is to add reverb to drums.
+The last and very important step in drum mixing is to add reverb to the drums.
 Reverb will give your drums air, and space and make the sound more natural.

 Reverb is a very important tool in mixing.
 It makes your songs more natural-sounding, spacious, and bigger.
-You can use reverb not only on drums but on vocals, guitars, keyboards, etc.
+You can use reverb not only on drums but also on vocals, guitars, keyboards, etc.

 But drums require a little different approach when it comes to reverb.
 Also, the way you add reverb on drums depends on what type of drums you use.

 Acoustic drums may require a different approach.
 You can add no reverb at all and use the room sound for the reverb effect.
 But with VST drums, you need to use some reverb plugins to make your drums natural.

 In this tutorial, you will learn what is the best way to add reverb on VST drums.
 That’s because most home recording studios use drum plugins to record drum tracks.